shinyorg/wonderland/readme.md

 # Canada's Wonderland Ride Times

-This app does serve a functional purpose in that it shows available ride times to Canada's Wonderland This data is pulled from [ThemeParks WIKI](https://themeparks.wiki/)
+This app does serve a functional purpose in that it shows available ride times to Canada's Wonderland

-This app works offline without issue.
+The code within this application is used to show best practices using .NET MAUI & many of the Shiny .NET Libraries.

+This data is pulled from [ThemeParks WIKI](https://themeparks.wiki/)

 > [!NOTE]
 > This app is under constant evolution.
 I use it as a test ground for many new features I'm creating for my libraries!